diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 ```
 ![Image: Select Open Anyway](images/image_indexers_install_with_mac_installer_license_tool_main_page_v6.png)

-The following will discuss each of these options in the drop-down list located at the top right corner:
+The following sections will discuss each of these options in the drop-down list located at the top right corner:

 <img src="images/image_indexers_install_with_mac_installer_license_tool_drop_down_options_v6.png" width="200">